hendrycks/apps/README.md

 This repository contains evaluation code.

-For other benchmarks of enormous Transformers, see the a dataset which tests ability in competition [MATH](https://github.com/hendrycks/math), a dataset which tests knowledge of [ETHICS](https://github.com/hendrycks/ethics), and [a dataset spanning 50+ academic subjects](https://github.com/hendrycks/test).
+For other benchmarks of enormous Transformers, see a dataset which tests ability in competition [MATH](https://github.com/hendrycks/math), a dataset which tests knowledge of [ETHICS](https://github.com/hendrycks/ethics), and [a dataset spanning 50+ academic subjects](https://github.com/hendrycks/test).

 ## Citation